-Located a few miles south of Nashville, Belle Meade Plantation is a beautiful historical site for a great day out of the city.
-On a day trip, you’ll tour its 18th- and 19th-century Greek Revival mansion, carriage houses, cabins, and slave quarters.
+Located a few miles southwest of the city, Belle Meade Plantation is a beautiful historical site for a great day out of the city.
+On a day trip to Belle Meade, you’ll tour its 18th- and 19th-century Greek Revival mansion, carriage houses, cabins, and slave quarters.

-Take a leisurely stroll around the plantation or opt for a Belle Meade Plantation guided tour to learn more.
+Take a leisurely stroll around the Belle Meade Plantation or opt for a guided tour to learn more.

 Cheekwood Estate & Gardens

 Besides its art museum, the 55-acre estate is also known for the lovely Cheekwood Botanical Garden.
-If you are looking for calm during your vacation, the harden is a marvelous place to visit.
+If you are looking for calm during your vacation, the garden is a marvelous place to visit.

 The Cheekwood Botanical Garden includes the Woodland Sculpture Trail, fringed by four greenhouses.
 The greenhouses are home to some of the region’s most beautiful camellias and orchids.

 Outside, Cheekwood Botanical Garden shows off exquisite botanical species from around the world.
 In each season, you’ll experience a slightly different arboretum.

 After visiting the Cheekwood Estate, walk down to Percy Warner Park.
 The large public forest teems with hiking trails as well as cycling routes and equestrian paths.

 One of the most popular family-friendly attractions in Nashville, Adventure Science Center is a must if you’re visiting with kids.
 The science center is full of interactive exhibits to keep children of all ages busy.
 Besides being loads of fun, the adventures will also teach them a thing or two that they wouldn’t learn in class.